sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 POSH assumes that hardware has support for the following features:
- - Inputs to tasks are passed via memory, not registers
+ - Inputs to tasks are passed via memory, not registers.
- - Hardware automatically detects conflicting memory reads/writes between the main thread and speculative tasks and then automatically kills or restarts tasks
+ - Hardware automatically detects conflicting memory reads/writes between the main thread and speculative tasks and then automatically kills or restarts tasks.
  - The ISA extension has the `spawn` and `commit` primitives for starting and ending task execution.

-Most papers exploiting HTM rely on a very similar set of assumptions and indeed, real HTM extensions have guarantees not unlike those listed here.
+Most papers exploiting HTM rely on a very similar set of assumptions, and indeed, real HTM extensions have guarantees not unlike those listed here.
 The primary difference between these assumptions and reality are empirical limitations on code and working set size for speculative tasks.